 26.3.10.5 Stream parser

-After coding, puncturing and post-FEC padding, the data bit streams at the output of the FEC encoder are processed in groups of NCBPS bits.
+After scrambling, coding, puncturing and post-FEC padding, the data bit streams at the output of the FEC encoder are processed in groups of NCBPS bits.
 Each of these groups is re-arranged into NSS blocks of NCBPSS bits (NSS,u blocks of NCBPSS,u bits in the case of a HE MU transmission).
 This operation is referred to as “stream parsing” and is described in this section.

 The description is given in terms of an SU transmission.
 For MU transmissions, the rearrangements are carried out in the same way per user.